gcazaciuc/state-query/README.md

 * View layer agnostic: works with React, Preact and any other virtual DOM solution
 * Pluggable drivers for syncing state contents: sync with Restfull APIs, local storage etc
 * Fully traceable and replayable actions and state
-* Minimum boilerplate
+* Minimum boilerplate - minimum API surface, get started in 30 secs approach
 * Fractal architecture: It should compose well as the components it provides data to are integrated into larger components/apps
-* Local(UI) state management
+* Local(UI) state management - Should be trivial to extract and manage component local state into global state
 * Access to data results is fully asynchronous: the client is oblivious whether the data is local or on some remote server in the other part of the world
-* Usefull, strong typing capabilities in dev, without having the developer commited to Typescript/Flow etc
+* Usefull, strong typing capabilities in dev, without having the developer commited to Typescript/Flow etc. or requiring additional effort from developer side.
 * Immutable oriented, explicit state updates

 We borrow liberaly ideas from: